Meta-analysis of Censored Adverse Events: Simulation

 \subsection{Simulation Results}

 The results are based on 10,000 simulated data sets.
 For each method, we repeated the same data generation procedure in order to be able to compare results across methods.
-Figure \ref{fig:1} gives boxplots for point estimations with corresponding standard errors of incidence rates and odds ratios (ORs) by scenario and method.
-Coverage probabilities (CPs) of six parameters of interest by scenario and method are displayed in bar charts in Figure \ref{fig:2}.
-In Table \ref{tab:1}, performance in terms of both mean absolute deviations (MADs) and root mean square errors (RMSEs) of incidence rates and ORs based on the five methods are shown for the four scenarios.
+Figure \ref{fig:1} gives boxplots for the point estimates of incidence probabilities by scenario, method and the total number of studies.
+CPs of three parameters of interest by scenario, method, and the total number of studies are displayed in bar charts in Figure \ref{fig:2}.
+In Table \ref{tab:2}, performance in terms of both MAD and RMSE of incidence rates based on the five methods are shown for the {six} data censoring scenarios.

-When there is no censoring (Scenario 1), the proposed method (BMCD) has CPs, MADs, and RMSEs on incidence rates and ORs that are almost identical to those of the PEM and LRM.
-Of the five methods compared, the PEM can be considered the gold standard/benchmark for both interval and point estimations.
-Our results indicate that the BMCD is not inferior to the PEM.
-They also indicate that the CP for each drug obtained from the NAM appeared to be unstable on estimating incidence rates of rare events compared with the other methods.
-The performance of the RVE is even worse compared with that of the NAM because the model was properly specified.
-The point estimations of incidence rates in both NAM and RVE are overestimated in Scenario 1.
+When there is no censoring (Scenario 1), the proposed method ({MAGEC}) has CPs (Figure {\ref{fig:2}}), MADs, and RMSEs ({Table \ref{tab:2}}) for the incidence probabilities that are almost identical to those of PEM and LRM.
+Of the five methods compared, PEM can be considered the gold standard/benchmark for both interval and point estimation.
+Our results indicate that {MAGEC} is not inferior to PEM.
+They also indicate that the CP for each {probability level of AE incidence} obtained from NAM {and RVE} appeared to be unstable in estimating the incidence probabilities of less frequent events compared with the other methods.
+The point estimates of the incidence probabilities in both NAM and RVE are overestimated in Scenario 1.
 This finding is consistent with arguments mentioned in the normal approximation for rare events \citep{carriere2001good} and biased results of estimation for rare events using normal approximation \citep{luft1993calculating}.

-When 40\% of data are censored (Scenario 2), the proposed method (BMCD) performs better than the others in estimating incidence rates; its performance in Scenario 2 is as good as it is in Scenario 1.
-Because censored observations are ignored under other four methods (PEM, NAM, LRM, and RVE), it is unsurprising that the point estimations of incidence rates are overestimated and that the CPs in Scenario 2 are much lower than those in Scenario 1.
-In contrast, the performance of BMCD in Scenario 2 is almost identical to its performance in Scenario 1 for both interval and point estimations.
+When 20\% of data are censored (Scenario 2), the proposed method ({MAGEC}) performs better than the others in estimating incidence probabilities; {with an increasing total number of studies}, its performance in Scenario 2 is comparable to that in Scenario 1.
+Because censored observations are ignored under the other four methods (PEM, NAM, LRM, and RVE), it is unsurprising that their point estimates for the incidence probabilities are overestimated and that their CPs in Scenario 2 are much lower than those in Scenario 1.
+In contrast, the performance of {MAGEC} in Scenario 2 is almost identical to its performance in Scenario 1 for both interval and point estimates, demonstrating its robustness of censored data.